ofuchia/Flix/README.md

 ### Notes
 My properties kept on being locked, meaning I couldn't add elements under the MovieCell class nor could I adjust the row hight for the poster image.
-While I still don't k what caused it, I do have an idea on how to disable it.
+While I still don't know what caused it, I do have an idea on how to disable it.